-FOR THE REASONS GIVEN BELOW, THE BOARD OF DIRECTORS BELIEVES THAT THE ELECTION OF THE GREENWAY SLATE OF NOMINEES AND THE APPROVAL OF THE GREENWAY PROPOSALS WOULD BE HARMFUL TO THE COMPANY AND ITS SHAREHOLDERS AND UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE ON THE ENCLOSED WHITE PROXY CARD IN FAVOR OF THE SLATE OF DIRECTORS PROPOSED BY THE BOARD (SEE PAGES 12-13) AND AGAINST THE TWO GREENWAY PROPOSALS.
-THE BOARD OF DIRECTORS ALSO URGES SHAREHOLDERS NOT TO VOTE ON ANY PROXY CARD THAT MAY BE FURNISHED BY GREENWAY.
+FOR THE REASONS GIVEN BELOW, THE BOARD OF DIRECTORS BELIEVES THAT THE ELECTION OF THE GREENWAY SLATE OF NOMINEES AND THE APPROVAL OF THE GREENWAY PROPOSALS WOULD BE HARMFUL TO THE COMPANY AND ITS SHAREHOLDERS AND UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE IN FAVOR OF THE SLATE OF DIRECTORS PROPOSED BY THE BOARD (SEE PAGE) AND AGAINST THE GREENWAY PROPOSALS.

 ELECTION OF DIRECTORS.
-The Company believes that its Board of Directors should be composed of individuals who are business leaders, representing a broad range of business and community experience, active service on public company boards, and bringing to Board membership background, experience, and skills that enable them to contribute to the Company's long-term objectives.
-The Company believes, based upon the experience of its nominees set forth below, that each of the existing directors being proposed for reelection in Class II is a seasoned business leader with the depth of experience to represent all of the Company's shareholders.
-Each of the outside directors standing for reelection is or has been the Chief Executive Officer of a multi-billion dollar publicly traded company.
+The Company believes that its Board of Directors should be composed of individuals who are business leaders, representing a broad range of business and community experience, and bringing to Board membership background, experience, and skills that enable them to contribute to the Company's long-term objectives.
+Each of the existing directors being proposed for reelection in Class II is a world-class business leader, with the depth of experience to represent all of the Company's shareholders.
 All of the directors being proposed for reelection were first elected to the Board within the past six years.